Eugenius Warming: Lagoa Santa

-Warming issued a lengthy summary in French (1893): Lagoa Santa – Étude de Geographie Botanique.
+Warming issued a lengthy summary in French (1893): Lagoa Santa – Étude de Géographie Botanique.
 Revue Générale de Botanique 5: 145-158, 209-233.

 Portuguese translation: Warming, Eugenio Lagoa Santa: Contribuição para a geographia phytobiologica, by Alberto Löfgren Belo Horizonte, 1908.

 This edition was augmented by the Brazilian ecologist M.G.
 Ferri with more recent research on the cerrado system and reissued as: Warming, E. & Ferri, M.G.
 (1973) Lagoa Santa – a vegetação de cerrados brasileiros.
 University of São Paulo.

 Organogenetic studies

 Early on in Warming's scientific career, the morphological-organogenetic point of was the leading principle in botanical research, and he soon became one of the most prominent workers in this branch of botany.
 His main works from the early period are his thesis on floral development in Euphorbia and on seed plant ovules.

 Warming's doctoral thesis (in Danish) dealt with ontogeny of the cyathia of Euphorbia (Euphorbiaceae).